 Patrick Redfern is by no means a nice man.
-Even for most of the film, while posing as an oblivious school teacher, he flaunts his affair in front of his plain wife (15 years after Jane Birkin was indeed anything but plain!)
+Even for most of the film, while posing as an oblivious school teacher, he flaunts his affair in front of his wife.
 Once the guise is dropped, he is a swaggering swindler who brags about getting away with murder.
 In all examples from Shakespeare to Breaking Bad, we see greed, hubris, and excessive swagger as the most damaging tragic flaws a man can have.
 Don’t be greedy and, if you are greedy, don’t be a dick about it.

 It does help to know a few words of Latin though, especially if you’re looking for a new name.